Israel carries out attacks on Iran’s capital, Tehran: Reports

 Trump warns of ‘chance of massive conflict’ amid Israel-Iran tensions

-Two unnamed US officials have also told the Reuters news agency that Israel has carried out an attack in Iran.
-The officials said Washington did not assist in the attack and declined to provide further details.
+The operation, dubbed “Nation of Lions”, has seen Israeli fighter jets bomb dozens of targets related to Iran’s nuclear programme and other military facilities, the outlet reported.

+The Israeli military told the outlet that Iran has enough enriched uranium to build several nuclear bombs within days and it needed to act against this “imminent threat”.

-The Israeli military is yet to publicly confirm the attack.
-But in a post on X, the military announced that Israel’s civil and public security guidelines had been changed to “essential activity” as of 03:00 local time (00:00 GMT).
+Sirens have sounded across Israel as a preemptive warning as Israeli authorities prepare for a potential Iranian response.
+In a post on X, the Israeli military announced that Israel’s civil and public security guidelines had been changed to “essential activity” as of 03:00 local time (00:00 GMT).

 “The guidelines include: a ban on educational activities, gatherings, and workplaces, except for essential businesses,” it said.